ocurdead/Marketing-Campaign-Performance-Dashboard-Excel-Project/README.md

 # 📌 Project Overview

-This project analyzes a paid marketing campaign dataset to evaluate performance, cost efficiency, and return on ad spend (ROAS).
+This project analyzes multi-month marketing campaign data to evaluate performance, cost efficiency, and overall profitability.
+An interactive Excel dashboard was developed to monitor key metrics including revenue, cost, conversion rate, cost per conversion, and return on ad spend (ROAS).
-An interactive Excel dashboard was developed to monitor key business metrics, identify loss-driving segments, and highlight optimization opportunities.
+The primary objective was to move beyond surface-level engagement metrics and assess whether the campaign generated sustainable financial returns.
+Through structured aggregation and segment-level analysis, the project identified cost inefficiencies across specific ad groups that contributed to an overall net loss despite strong revenue performance.
-The objective was to move beyond surface-level metrics and assess overall profitability at campaign and ad group levels.
+The dashboard enables dynamic filtering by month and ad group, allowing performance comparison and profitability assessment across segments.
+This project demonstrates applied data analysis, KPI modeling, and business-oriented performance evaluation using Excel.

 # 🎯 Business Objective